literallyjustroy/norse-bot/README.md

 # NorseBot

-Basic Discord bot as an example to proof the testability of discord bots for use in Software Testing and Maintenance.
+A basic Discord bot use in Software Testing and Maintenance.

 ## Setup